Kapanadze04/Order-Summary-Component/README.md

 ## Summary

 - Frontendmentor challenge.
-Where a photo, text, icon is imported.
-I use flexbox and added hover effects.
+Where a photo, text, or icon is imported.
+I used Flexbox and added hover effects.

 ### Live Server